remmmi/WooCommerce-Cart-REST-API/NEXT_CHANGELOG.md

 * Introduced new filter `cocart_cross_sell_item_thumbnail_src` that allows you to change the thumbnail source for a cross sell item.
 * Introduced new filter `cocart_http_allowed_safe_ports` that allows you to control the list of ports considered safe for accessing the API.
 * Introduced new filter `cocart_allowed_http_origins` that allows you to change the origin types allowed for HTTP requests.
+* Introduced new filter `cocart_set_api_namespace` allows CoCart to be white labeled.
+* Introduced new filter `cocart_rest_response` to be used as a final straw for changing the response based on the request made.
 * Introduced new filter `cocart_wp_frontend_url` that allows you to control where to redirect users when visiting your WordPress site if you have disabled access to it.
 * Introduced new filter `cocart_wp_disable_access` to disable access to WordPress.
 * Introduced new filter `cocart_wp_accessible_page_ids` to allow you to set the page ID's that are still accessible when you disable access to WordPress.